alloverse/allo-jukebox/README.md

 Or, if you prefer to not have a build environment to compile all the C stuff, you can also download a
 [CI-built `liballonet.so` from Azure Pipelines](https://dev.azure.com/alloverse/allonet/_build?definitionId=1&_a=summary),
-and copy it into  `src/liballonet.so`, then:
+and copy it into  `liballonet.so`, then:

 1. `cd src`
 2. `luajit main.lua`